EdgarRmrzDmngz/Cpp-console-game-/README.md

 # Cpp-console-game-
-A simple console game made in cpp
+A simple console game made in cpp.
+Find the treasure in the maze.